-- "....in circumstances where the outturn figures for a charging year demonstrate average €/MWh G Charges which are materially above the G Charge Guidelines limit (as is the case for the 2015/16 charging year), on balance we would suggest that the G Charges paid for the relevant year should be adjusted on a backward looking basis in order to bring them materially in line with the €2.5/MWh limit and in order to demonstrate compliance with the Guidelines Regulation." - 2.38 The Proposer believes that CMP261 needs to be progressed in line with the defect raised; however, it needs to be considered somewhere how an enduring solution can be introduced to avoid the reoccurrence of the issues currently faced.
-In some Workgroup members' opinion the information written in paragraphs 4, 5 and 10 of the CMP261 legal opinion gives enough information to confirm that it is the requirement of the Workgroup to discuss whether reconciliation is appropriate and the appropriate timescales to accompany the reconciliation. - 2.39 Further Workgroup Discussion - 2.40 The Proposer provided (for the 2nd Workgroup meeting) the following updated figures in reference to the defect (based on the available data up to 31st March 2016):
+2.40 The Proposer believes that CMP261 needs to be progressed in line with the defect raised; however, it needs to be considered somewhere how an enduring solution can be introduced to avoid the reoccurrence of the issues currently faced.
+In some Workgroup members' opinion the information written in paragraphs 4, 5 and 10 of the CMP261 legal opinion gives enough information to confirm that it is the requirement of the Workgroup to discuss whether reconciliation is appropriate and the appropriate timescales to accompany the reconciliation.

+Further Workgroup Discussion

+2.41 The Proposer provided (for the 2nd Workgroup meeting) the following updated figures in reference to the defect (based on the available data up to 31st March 2016):